Lindisfarne - On the Island of Saints (Full)

 Walks and Excursions

-During our time on Lindisfarne, we will be joined by Mary Gunn, an island resident and a member of one of the local fishing families, who will take us on three two-hour journeys around the island.
+During our time on Lindisfarne, we will be joined by Mary Gunn, an island resident and a member of one of the local fishing families, who will take us on two two-hour journeys around the island.
 With her knowledge and passion for her island home we will be guaranteed a good experience of Lindisfarne, its Celtic Christian History, its abundant Wildlife, its fishing industry and all 'far from the madding crowd'.

 On another day we will depart back across the causeway and visit Bamburgh with its famous castle, which has been a royal fortress, Norman stronghold and a coastal home.
 We will visit the castle and grounds which has stood guard above the spectacular Northumberland coast for over 1400 years.
 Spanning nine acres of land on its rocky plateau, it continues to be one of the largest inhabited castles in the country.
 We will also visit the village and St Aidan's Church.
 Aidan built a wooden church on this site in AD635 and died here in AD652.
 We will see a wooden beam preserved inside the church which is traditionally said to be the one he rested on as he died.
 The present church dates from the 12th century and has the second longest chancel in the country.
 We will also see a memorial both inside and outside to Grace Darling who with her father in 1838 made a heroic rescue from their lighthouse in a rowing boat.